Want to know how child custody in Quebec works? Take a look at the Frequently asked questions about child support by Goldwater, Dubé law firm.

 In Quebec, child support is very regulated and constitutes a matter of public order: no one can waive it.
-To set child support when both parents live in Quebec, a standardized form is used which takes into account the income of both parents, the number of children, parental time and special expenses to arrive at a determined amount. by a scale pre-established by the government.
+To set child support when both parents live in Quebec, a standardized form is used that takes into account the income of both parents, the number of children, parental time, and special expenses to arrive at a determined amount. by a scale pre-established by the government.

 Yes!
 If you have a child, you must pay child support if that child does not live with you all the time and you no longer live with the other parent.

-However, if your financial means are very limited, if you face excessive constraints or if you exercise joint custody with the other parent while having similar income, the amount of child support may be low or nil.
+However, if your financial means are very limited, if you face excessive constraints, or if you exercise joint custody with the other parent while having a similar income, the amount of child support may be low or nil.